Skip to Main Content

 Program of Study

 The curriculum is twenty-four consecutive months in duration and is designed to provide an understanding of the rationale for skills used in patient assessment, diagnosis, and management.
-The first twelve months of the program are devoted to preclinical studies in the basic medical and behavioral sciences, and the remaining twelve months to clinical experiences in primary care, medical and surgical specialties, and advanced study in evidence-based practice.
+The first phase of the program is devoted to preclinical studies in the basic medical and behavioral sciences, and the second phase to clinical experiences in primary care, medical and surgical specialties, and advanced study in evidence-based practice.

 Each student is assessed a technology fee for both the first and second years.
-This fee includes access to an electronic platform, which hosts most of the required textbooks needed for the program.
+This fee includes access to an electronic platform, which hosts some of the required textbooks needed for the program.
 In addition, the program provides computers and handheld devices, which are used for communication and a variety of in-class and clinical assignments and activities.
 The preclinical curriculum is integrated to introduce the student to medical sciences as they relate to specific organ systems and clinical problems.
 Learning strategies include the traditional lecture format, basic science laboratory, small group tutorials, and patient case discussions.
 Opportunities for early clinical exposures are an important part of the first-year curriculum, and these patient learning experiences are incorporated into the Patient Assessment and Counseling courses during the preclinical year.
-Standardized patient evaluations, using simulators and actors, are also a part of the preclinical curriculum.

-As part of the clinical curriculum, students are required to complete core clinical courses in internal medicine, surgery, emergency medicine, primary care, pediatrics, obstetrics & gynecology, and behavioral medicine.
-In addition, two elective clinical courses are included in the clinical year schedule, as is a clinical course devoted to advanced study in evidence-based practice.
+As part of the clinical curriculum, students are required to complete supervised clinical practice experiences (SCPEs) in internal medicine, surgery, emergency medicine, primary care, pediatrics, obstetrics & gynecology, and behavioral medicine.
+In addition, two elective SCPEs are included in the clinical year schedule, as is a clinical year course devoted to advanced study in evidence-based practice.
 At least one clinical experience must be completed in a medically underserved site.
-The final week of the clinical year is spent in intensive preparation for the PA National Certifying Examination (PANCE).